qza/qza.github.com/_posts/2015-10-17-bdd-in-java-with-junit-spring-and-cucumber-jvm.md

 And thats all!

 Console output shows which step definitions were used for which statements of scenario.
 HTML report is generated in target/cucumber folder by default.

+If you are using an Eclipse, checkout the Natural plugin on Eclipse marketplace that comes with support for .feature files and nice editor.

 The complete source code of this tutorial is available as [public github repository](https://github.com/qza/bdd-cucumber-jvm-spring)